The pyloric sphincter sits at the bottom end of the stomach. It controls how fast food enters the intestines.

 It is surprisingly common for the pyloric sphincter to be too tight.
 Some common medical terms for that are pyloric obstruction, pyloric stenosis, and gastric outlet obstruction.

-If the pyloric sphincter is obstructed, it can cause symptoms like delayed gastric emptying and acid reflux.
+If the pyloric sphincter is obstructed, it can cause symptoms like delayed gastric emptying and acid reflux (GERD) or LPR.
 To find out more about diagnosis and treatment, I interviewed gastroenterologist Dr. Mark Noar.

 What is the pyloric sphincter?

 Dr. Mark Noar: The pyloric sphincter (or pylorus) is a circular muscle.
 When it functions normally, it only allows food of a specific size to leave the stomach at a specific rate.